You might know that vegans eat food with the vegan label on… but what does that include exactly?

 Whenever you read guidance for going vegan, the focus always seems to be on the restrictions, the things you need to cut out.
-We find that quite negative!
+I find that quite negative!
 So if you’re thinking of going vegan, first have a look at what you can eat.
-Get a good idea of what will make up your daily food intake, what you can buy for a naughty treat, and experiment with flavours that work for you.
-People often find that veganism opens them up to food they’d never even heard of before!
+Get a good idea of what will make up your daily food intake, what you can buy for a healthy treat, and experiment with flavours that work for you.
+Many people find that veganism opens them up to food they’d never even heard of before!

 - Dairy replacements – cheese, milk, ice cream, yogurt, butter.
 Even things like parmesan and coffee creamer exist!
 Different types of plant milks include soya, almond, oat, rice, hemp, cashew, hazelnut, coconut, plus more.

 - Vegan egg – you can buy vegan egg (play around with brands to see what tastes good to you), or use more natural products as replacements.
 Tofu can be made into scrambled egg, and bananas and apple sauce are great replacements for baking.
 There are also powders like this one that can be used in baking and meringues.

 - Tofu – firm tofu (refrigerated) is quite bland, so can be fried, baked, grilled, scrambled, marinated – all for a variety of tastes and meals.
 Silken tofu is found on the shelf and is creamy, so perfect for desserts, dips, and soups.

 - Sweet treats – easily found in supermarkets are cakes, doughnuts, pies, pastries, cream, yoghurt, cheesecake, chocolate and biscuits.

 - Savoury treats – crisps, pretzels, popcorn, salted nuts,

 - Beans and lentils.